 The centre conducts wide-ranging research activities in terms of the diversity of projects it undertakes.
 The centre’s main focus of activity (foreign language education) means that a prominent role is given to studying the methodology of language competence evaluation, the results of which then are incorporated in the language teaching at the institute.
 Another related activity of the centre is preparing and updating teaching materials for various courses, which requires continuous materials development work.
 The research fields of faculty members who possess, or are studying for doctoral (PhD) degrees include: linguistic aspects of technical language education, research into technical language teaching methodology and studies of features of intercultural communication.
 The results of research into contrastive linguistics are primarily applied in the centre’s work training technical translators and interpreters.
 Other research fields of the centre include language testing and quality assurance.
-Within the framework of the Workshop of Applied Linguistics at the Institute of Modern Languages, internal training sessions are organized on current areas of research, including professional seminars which provide a forum for PhD dissertations to be presented.
-Every year, on average, 25-30 students participate in the language sections of the Conference of Students’ Scientific Circles organized by the Institute of Modern Languages in the following languages: English, German, French, Italian, Russian and Spanish.
+Within the framework of the Workshop of Applied Linguistics at the Centre for Modern Languages, internal training sessions are organized on current areas of research, including professional seminars which provide a forum for PhD dissertations to be presented.
+Every year, on average, 25-30 students participate in the language sections of the Conference of Students’ Scientific Circles organized by the Centre for Modern Languages in the following languages: English, German, French, Italian, and Spanish.
 The centre provides consultancy on specific topics in cooperation with lecturers of various departments.

 Our Centre maintains active professional relationships with numerous foreign institutions, including Lessius Hogeschool Antwerpen, ISIT Institut Catholique de Paris, Haute Ecole Leonardo de Vinci – Institut Libre Marie Haps Brussels, INSA de Rennes, Scuola Superiore per Mediatori Linguistici di Milano, Universidad Politécnica de Madrid, Universidad de Valladolid, Universitate Regensburg, Spokane Falls Community College and Université de Strasbourg ITI-RI.

-II. specialised translator and interpreter training
+I. specialised translator and interpreter training

-III. examination centre
+II. examination centre

-IV. language school
+III. language school

-The BME Language School is the language school of the Institute of Modern Languages which organizes general examination preparation courses and refresher courses including ones with undergraduate course content in English, German, French, Italian and Spanish for external students.
+The BME Language School is the language school of the Centre for Modern Languages which organizes general examination preparation courses and refresher courses including ones with undergraduate course content in English, German, French, Italian and Spanish for external students.
 The centre also offers mock BME examinations at pre-arranged times, which can be registered for in person or online at the above address.
 The Language School also organizes on-site courses for companies.